alibaba/GraphScope/docs/reference/gnn_engine/gsl_en.rst

 # 1. Introduction There has been a well-developed programming paradigm
 since Graph Neural Network (GNN) was introduced.
 Developing a GNN model contains two parts: graph data processing and neural network training.
-There are matured Deep Learning framework such as Tensorflow and Pytorch for neural network training.
+There are matured Deep Learning framework such as TensorFlow and Pytorch for neural network training.
 Therefore, how to express and implement graph data processing easily and efficiently, and how to work with the DL frameworks are the focuses of Graphlearn.
 In reality, sampling is